abankalarm/blockchain-hacker/README.md

 # blockchain-hacker
-This is a tool to directly connect to any exposed block chain connection.
+This is a minimal command line script to directly connect to any exposed block chain connection.

 # usage
 usage: block.py [-h] -a ADDRESS -j JSON -u URL